 Stuckey: How Have NFL Teams Performed After Firing Their Head Coach In-Season?

-We have our first in-season NFL head coach firing of the 2020 season, as the Houston Texans have parted ways with Bill O’Brien.
-There are a few others on the hot seat that could follow in the coming weeks, namely Adam Gase (New York Jets) and Dan Quinn (Atlanta Falcons).
+We have our third in-season NFL head coach firing of the 2020 season, as the Detroit Lions moved on from Matt Patricia after a loss to the Texans on Thanksgiving.
+There are a few others on the hot seat that could follow before the end of the season, namely Adam Gase (New York Jets).

-Per our Bet Labs database, since 2003, 28 teams have fired their coach in-season, including two last year (Washington and Carolina).
-Those teams have gone 12-16 straight up and 14-14 against the spread.
+Per our Bet Labs database, since 2003, 30 teams have fired their coach in-season, including two this year (Atlanta and Houston).
+Those teams have gone 14-16 straight up and 16-14 against the spread.

-On average, those teams closed as 4.6-point underdogs, implying a win probability of approximately 35%, meaning they’ve won more than two more games (12) than expected (9.8) the game after the coach firing.
+On average, those teams closed as 4.2-point underdogs, implying a win probability of approximately 33%, meaning they have four more wins (14) than expected (10) the game after the coach gets canned.

 However, that lens could be misleading due to a few outlier spreads.
-Therefore, I calculated the expected win probability for each game based on all 28 closing lines.
-The teams still won about two games more than expected.
+Therefore, I calculated the expected win probability for each game based on all 30 closing lines.
+The teams still won about 3.2 games more than expected.